 "We are not in-and-out auditors, but we accompany the organisations

-over a period of four years.
+over a period of three years.

 The HQAI audit is not about a particular country, project or context.
 It has a very systematic approach which allows us to assess the organisation from a higher level and feed this information back to the organisation."